 The scored sections will consist of two logical reasoning passages, one analytical reasoning section (more commonly called “logic games”) and one reading comprehension section.
 The is also one additional section which is not scored, called the “experimental section.”
-It might be anyone of the three section types.
-While you can sometimes deduce after the test which section is the experimental, it’s not possible to tell which is the experimental during the test (at least not without violating the test rules and risking serious consequences).
+It might be any one of the three section types.
+While you can sometimes deduce after the test which section is experimental, it’s not possible to tell which is experimental during the exam (at least not without violating the test rules and risking severe consequences).

 To see what each kind of question looks like, look here to find real LSAT sample questions.
 That includes a link to two full free sample LSAT practice tests.

 While there isn’t exactly a consensus on how long you should prep, there is a consensus on what you should do to prepare.
 You should do just about every single real LSAT practice question available.
-There are currently 60 published LSAT practice tests, totaling about 6,000 LSAT questions (there are also 10 out of print LSATs available in case you need a little extra practice.
+There are currently over 80 published LSAT practice tests, totaling over 8,000 LSAT questions (there are also 10 out of print LSATs available in case you need a little extra practice.
 Find them here).
-In addition, you need to learn the correct strategies for attacking the LSAT.
+Also, you need to learn the correct strategies for attacking the LSAT.

-Altogether, it usually takes about a minimum three months to do this without studying so much that’s it’s uncomfortable.
-You may need to study longer if you have a lot of other life commitments to juggle.
+Altogether, it usually takes about a minimum of three months to do this without studying so much that’s it’s uncomfortable.
+You may need to consider a longer course of study if you have a lot of other life commitments to juggle.
 For a more thorough discussion of the nuances here, see our post on how long you should study for the LSAT.

 Where Can I Find A Good Prep Schedule?